 What is PVC?

-Origins and composition
+PVC – Origins and composition

 PVC, or polyvinyl chloride, is a type of plastic made from ethylene (43%) and chlorine (57%), two very common substances.
 Ethylene is derived from natural gas or petroleum and chlorine is derived from salt.
 It was discovered in 1835 by French physicist Henri Victor Regnault but it wasn’t until 1935 that it was used for industrial purposes.

+Today, PVC is one of the 3 plastic materials used most in the world.
 PVC is treated with a variety of chemicals to give it the desired properties.
 For example, it can be made more flexible by adding plasticizers, or more durable by adding stabilizers.
 Polyvinyl chloride can also be given different colors and textures depending on the additives used.

 PVC is a very popular construction material due to its various features:

-- Weather changes resistant
+- Weather change resistant

 - Easy to maintain